-Note: Sending all the messages to the same domain won’t help.
-Choose addresses at different email providers.
+Note: Sending all the messages to the same domain won’t help you improve your email domain reputation.
+So choose addresses at different email providers.
 You can set up a free account at some of them and use them anytime you need to check your deliverability.

 #3 Ask for reporting the emails as not SPAM

 If your emails go to the SPAM folder, ask your addressees to manually report the emails as not spam.
 They can do it straight from their inbox, usually by marking the specific email and clicking the “Not spam” button.
 It’s a signal, which tells the email provider that the emails coming from you are welcome and should be moved to the main inbox.

 As I mentioned in the previous point, you can report the emails as not spam by yourself, provided you have email addresses belonging to various email providers.